 In 2013 a $2 Million project was undertaken by the Bow Corridor Regional Mobility Partnership to complete the 4.5km connection of the Legacy Trail from the east gate of Banff National Park into Canmore.
 The Rocky Mountain Legacy Trail is a multi-use recreational paved pathway between the Town of Canmore and Town of Banff.
 The scenic trail between the two communities is 20km long and has minimal elevation change.
 It follows the Bow River and offers spectacular views of the valley and surrounding peaks.
 Its official trailhead is located at the Travel Alberta Visitor Information Centre at 2801 Bow Valley Trail.
 The economic and tourism benefits of the Legacy Trail can be seen in its already extraordinary popularity with local, regional, and international users.
 Completion of the trail to Canmore where trailhead facilities, parking, and amenities are provided has improved the user experience and brought even greater success to this world-class tourism attraction with over 1500 trips in a single day.
 The Legacy Trail and its users are a spectacular symbol of healthy active living for the 35,000 vehicles per day that travel past it.

 Mountain Bike Skills Parks

 Sometimes it’s nice to have a little extra security and protection from the elements.
-Dura Bike Lockers for six bikes have been installed at the Town Centre Transit Stop so cyclists in the Town Centre or commuting on Roam Regional Transit can enjoy the comfort of knowing their bike will remain safe from theft and weather.
+Dura Bike Lockers for six bikes have been installed at Elevation Place so cyclists can enjoy the comfort of knowing their bike will remain safe from theft and weather.